JohannesEbke/moodle_inscribe/README.rst

 moodle\_inscribe
 ================

-Inscribe students into moodle courses by their email
+Inscribe students into moodle courses by their email, even if the Moodle API is disabled.

 .. image:: https://img.shields.io/pypi/v/moodle_inscribe
    :alt: PyPI